One-Shot Method for Computing Generalized Winding Numbers: Conclusions

 \section{Conclusions}

-\new{ We presented a new method for computing a generalized winding number for parametric surfaces, meshes, and curve networks with minimal surfaces.
-With the use of SOS, our method can compute winding numbers within machine precision without surface discretization.
-We hope that the future work will explore applications of our method to tracking winding numbers of moving geometry, where discretization becomes even more of an issue. }
+We have presented a new method for computing a generalized winding number for parametric curves and surfaces, meshes, and curve networks with minimal surfaces.
+We show that for many cases such as 2D parametric curves or 3D meshes or parametric surfaces with simple boundary, on a regular grid, our method is faster than the state of the art.
+With the use of SOS, our method can compute winding numbers of parametric geometry precisely.
+We hope that the future work will explore applications of our method to tracking winding numbers of moving or optimized geometry, especially if the boundary remains fixed, where discretization becomes even more of an issue.